adamchainz/django-permissions-policy/README.rst

     MIDDLEWARE = [
       ...
       'django.middleware.security.SecurityMiddleware',
-      'django_feature_policy.FeaturePolicyMiddleware',
+      'django_feature_policy.PermissionsPolicyMiddleware',
       ...
     ]

+The middleware will set the ``Permissions-Policy`` header, and also set it with the previous name ``Feature-Policy``, for backwards compatibility with older browsers.

-By default no header will be set, configure the setting as below.
+The header will not be set until you configure the setting to set at least one policy, as below.

+(For backwards compatibility, the middleware is also importable from the alias ``FeaturePolicyMiddleware``.)

 Setting
 -------

-Change the ``FEATURE_POLICY`` setting to configure what ``Feature-Policy`` header gets set.
+Change the ``PERMISSIONS_POLICY`` setting to configure the contents of the header.

+(For backwards compatibility, the ``FEATURE_POLICY`` setting will also be read if ``PERMISSIONS_POLICY`` is not defined.)

-This should be a dictionary laid out with:
+The setting should be a dictionary laid out with:

 * Keys as the names of browser features - a full list is available on the `W3 Spec repository`_.
 The `MDN article`_ is also worth reading.